Twoxxyy/qb-cherrypoppers/README.md

 map - https://www.youtube.com/watch?v=TjWhEoEBh0c I dont think its available for purchase anymore so I included it in Put In Resources!

 Vehicle - https://www.gta5-mods.com/paintjobs/ice-cream-van-cherry-popper-ice-cream-company Made it from a replace to an add-on
+## IMPORTANT
+Rename script from 'qb-cherrypoppers-main' to just 'qb-cherrypoppers'!!!

 ## INSTALLATION:
 1.)
 Add the Vehicle and MLO thats in the "Put In Resources!" folder into your resources, dont forget to ensure them: